Relativistic three-body effects in hierarchical triples: Existing studies on third-body 1pN effects

-\item[(4)] Liu et al. \cite{Liu2019BinaryTriples} considers additional relativistic interactions between the spins and orbital angular momenta in triple systems containing a supermassive black hole (SMBH) with masses $m_1 = 30$, $m_2 = 20M_\odot$, and $m_3 \gtrsim 10^8-10^9 M_\odot$.
+\item[(4)] Liu \textit{et al.} \cite{Liu2019BinaryTriples} considers additional relativistic interactions between the spins and orbital angular momenta in triple systems containing a SMBH with masses $m_1 = 30$, $m_2 = 20M_\odot$, and $m_3 \gtrsim 10^8$-$10^9 M_\odot$.
 For the inner and outer orbit they include the 1.5pN spin-orbit (Lens-Thirring) precessions.
-For point-particle effects, they include (without derivation) the cross-term de Sitter precession of the inner orbital plane.
+For point-particle effects they include, through analogy with spin effects, the de Sitter precession of the inner orbital plane.
 They write the frequency for this cross-term precession effect as

-While we do find agreement with their formula, we will show that this term is only one of many that falls naturally out of the multiple-scale approach employed here.
+As we will show, this term is one of many cross-terms that arises naturally in our multiple-scale approach. \end{enumerate}